 TALOS stands for Tactical Assault Light Operator Suit, a combat suit that the US Army hopes will become a reality within the next four years.
 The TALOS provides ballistic, shock and fire protection for Special Operations soldiers.

-The aim is to provide these soldiers with better, more mobile and more versatile protection than what currently exists.
-The development of the TALOS suit will be a collaborative effort between universities, government agencies and corporations.
+A collaboration between universities, government agencies and corporations, the development of the TALOS suit is to provide these soldiers with better, more mobile and more versatile protection than what currently exists.

-While there is yet to be a working prototype, development is proceeding at a rapid pace.
-The head of the US Special Operations Command, Admiral William McRaven, is confident that unpowered prototypes will be ready in June 2017.
+While there is currently no working prototype, development is rapidly gaining ground.
+The head of the US Special Operations Command, Admiral William McRaven, believes that unpowered prototypes will be ready as early as June 2017.

-The Titan Arm is built to help rehabilitate people who’ve suffered serious arm injuries or strokes as well as provide some extra strength and protection for anyone who lifts heavy objects for a living.
+The Titan Arm is built to help rehabilitate people who’ve suffered serious arm injuries or strokes as well as provide some extra strength and protection for anyone who lifts heavy objects for a living, thus eliminating any potential compensation claims or employment tribunals.

 Super Maglev Train

-China and Japan already have very fast Maglev trains that are capable of reaching over 260 miles per hour, but the new next-generation Maglev technology, dubbed super Maglev, will apparently be even faster.
+China and Japan already have very fast Maglev trains that are capable of reaching over 260 miles per hour, but the next-generation Maglev technology will apparently be even faster.
+The Chinese researchers behind the technology have it dubbed Super Maglev.

-Of course, there are doubts about the feasibility of constructing long vacuum tubes and keeping them pressurised.
+Constructing long vacuum tubes and keeping them pressurized is certainly no easy feat.
 However, if scientists and engineers can figure that out, we may one day be able to cross large distances quicker and more safer than we’ve ever imagined possible.

-Cave2 is a hybrid reality environment that lets artists, scientists and engineers become fully immersed in their research.
-The Cave2 is a 360° wraparound structure consisting of 72 LCD panels, a 20-speaker surround sound system and a 10-camera optical motion tracking system.
+Cave2 is a hybrid reality environment that lets artists, scientists and engineers become fully immersed in their research, giving them a much greater insight into their field.
+Made up of 72 LCD panels, a 20-speaker surround sound system and a 10-camera optical motion tracking system, it is a 360-degree structure that wraps around the user.

 3D Printed Food

-3D printing has taken the world by storm, and slowly but surely people are being won over by the idea that it’s for more than just best new tech gadgets.
+3D printing is gaining accolades the world over, convincing people that it’s for more than just gadgets.
 Food is also something that can feasibly be 3D printed.

 Dipole Coil Resonant System

-Wireless charging, up until now, usually means charging via a pad, rather than via wires and cables.
-But if you ask the team from the Korea Advanced Institute of Science and Technology, wireless charging can also be done a distance away.
+Until recently, wireless charging meant charging without wires and cables.
+However, a team from the Korea Advanced Institute of Science and Technology says wireless charging can also be done remotely.

 The Hover Camera is effectively a type of drone.
 It can snuggly fit in pockets as it easily gets folded like a book and it has a very light weight (242g), which makes it portable and easy to carry almost anywhere.